 On the morning of December 1, 1988, a multi-denominational group of approximately 70 women arrived at the Kotel (Western Wall) with a Torah scroll to conduct a halakhic (legal according to Jewish law) women’s prayer service.
 As no provisions for Torah reading existed in the women’s section of the Kotel, we brought a sefer Torah (Torah scroll), stood together, and prayed out loud; a number of us wore prayer shawls.
 Suddenly many women, and men on the other side of the mechitzah (partition separating men and women), began to scream, curse and even threaten us.
 Despite these events, we managed to complete our Torah reading.
 When Kotel Administrator, Rabbi Yehuda Getz, allowed us to continue our service stating that we were “not violating Halakhah (Jewish Law).”

 Since that day, we struggle to relive our service, to once again pray together while wearing tallit and reading from a Torah scroll at the Kotel.
-For over twenty- seven years, we have endured violence and spent many years in court fighting for this basic right as Jewish women, while mobilizing support from the Israeli and international community fostering alliances.
+For nearly thirty-five years, we have endured violence and spent many years in court fighting for this basic right as Jewish women, while mobilizing support from the Israeli and international community fostering alliances.

 A Legal History of Women of the Wall